tatianegercina/FinTech/02-Homework/06-PyViz/Instructions/README.md

 ### Rental Analysis

 The first step to building the dashboard is to work out all of the calculations and visualizations in an analysis notebook.
-Once the code is worked out here, it can be copied over to a dashboard code and used with Panel to create the final layout.
+Once the code is worked out, it can be copied over to a dashboard code and used with Panel to create the final layout.
 Use the `rental_analysis.ipynb` to complete the following:

 #### Housing Units Per Year